perseids-project/citefusioncoll/README.md

 run the war.
 Run `gradle tasks` to see options.

-Note that while `gradle jettyRun` does not correctly set up the dependencies on other libraries to run properly with source files in place, `gradle jettyRunWar` creates a full war file and does work correctly, so you can test with that task.
+Note that while `gradle jettyRun` does not correctly set up the dependencies on other libraries to run properly with source files in place, `gradle jettyRunWar` creates a full war file and does work correctly, so you can experiment with that task.